-We observed that a significant proportion of SCN4/5/10A variants were not conserved or assumed benign, compared with very few SCN1/2/8A variants.
-This difference may be explained by the easily recognizable clinical presentation of SCN1/2/8A-related disease with difficult to treat epilepsy and severe intellectual disability.10 In comparison, SCN4/5/10A-related disorders appear to have less noticeable clinical features, often presenting with only one paroxysmal symptom with variable severity.^{59-61} Furthermore, there is significant evolutionary constraint among SCN genes, suggesting that whilst patients with SCN1/2/3/8A variants present with early onset severe dominant de novo disease and marked reduction in fecundity, variants associated with familial SCN disease such as SCN4/5/9/10/11A are better tolerated and might go unnoticed.^{36,62}
+We observed that a significant proportion of SCN4/5/10A variants were not conserved or assumed benign, compared to very few SCN1/2/8A variants.
+This difference may be explained by the easily recognizable clinical presentation of SCN1/2/8A-related disease with difficult to treat epilepsy and severe intellectual disability.10 In comparison, SCN4/5/10A-related disorders appear to have less

-The distribution pattern across SCN-subtypes for gnomAD/benign variants clearly contrasted that of pathogenic variants.
-Consistent with previous work, very few benign variants were found at sites of inactivation and pore-forming regions.^{63,64} A significant proportion of variants occurring at DI-II and DII-III linkers were assumed benign.
-Many did not share the same amino acid as their corresponding SCN1A position and were present in gnomAD, demonstrating how these regions are not conserved across evolution, and of lesser functional significance.65 The distribution of variants found in reference populations correlate strongly with the functional significance of these regions, and thus aids the interpretation of variant pathogenicity across different SCN-subtypes (http:// per.broadinstitute.org).
+- 1 noticeable clinical features, often presenting with only one paroxysmal symptom with variable - 2 severity.
+59-61 Furthermore, there is significant evolutionary constraint among SCN genes, suggesting that - 3 whilst patients with SCN1/2/3/8A variants present with early onset severe dominant de novo disease - 4 and marked reduction in fecundity, variants associated with familial SCN disease such as - 5 SCN4/5/9/10/11A are better tolerated and might go unnoticed. ^{36, 62} - 6 The distribution pattern across SCN-subtypes for gnomAD/benign variants clearly contrasted that of - 7 pathogenic variants.
+Consistent with previous work, very few benign variants were found at sites of - 8 inactivation and pore-forming regions. ^{63, 64} A significant proportion of variants occurring at DI-II and DII- - 9 III linkers were assumed benign.
+Many did not share the same amino acid as their corresponding SCN1A - 10 position and were present in gnomAD, demonstrating how these regions are not conserved across - evolution, and of lesser functional significance.
+65 The distribution of variants found in reference - 12 populations correlate strongly with the functional significance of these regions, and thus aids the - interpretation of variant pathogenicity across different SCN-subtypes (http://per.broadinstitute.org).